legendarycode3/simple-voting-contract/README.md

 # Simple Voting Smart Contract

 ## Project Overview
-A decentralized voting smart contract where:
+A decentralized voting smart contract that allows candidates to be registered, votes to be cast, and results to be viewed off-chain and on-chain.
+Where:

 ## Project Structure